I’m not going to you that sending out regular newsletters by email is a task that’s going to make you rich. Indeed not!

 But I went to school to study beauty, not writing or journalism!

-However, did you know that if done correctly, emailing your clients with news from your spa or salon IS a fantastic way to re-connect, influence and even bring more money into your spa.
-Committing just one hour per week of your time is not only going to increase your sales, but is also one of the best ways to build trust, engage with, educate and gain loyalty from your clients.
+Did you know that if done correctly, emailing your clients with news from your spa or salon IS a fantastic way to re-connect, influence and bring more money into your spa.
+Committing just one hour per week is not only going to increase your sales, but is also one of the best ways to build trust, engage with, educate and gain loyalty from your clients.

 Think about it!